ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [El Salvador](/prayer/notes/el-salvador.html)
+This week we are praying for [Singapore](/prayer/notes/singapore.html)

-If you missed it, we last prayed for [Benin](/prayer/notes/benin.html)
+If you missed it, we last prayed for [El Salvador](/prayer/notes/el-salvador.html)

 ## Prayer App